natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.6.12
+- Fixed completions not appearing after the "this" keyword (matters for writing extension methods).

 ### 0.6.1
 - Improved time it takes to provide completions from "essentialy nothing" to "actually nothing most of the time and almost actually nothing the rest of the time".
 (Thanks for the Auto-Import ext for a cool idea)